humbug83/retropie/README.md

 # Script "retrodrive.sh"

-The build-in "usb-mount"-function of retropie is nice, but it only copies all roms and data from and onto the internal drive, so if you have a not enough space on the card left, you have to delete files and that`s not really cool.
-I decided to make a script which mounts the most important folders from the stick to their desired location on the internal disk, so you can run all your games directly from the usb drive.
-It renames the original folder to *%_org*, so they can always be reversed if no usb stick is connected...automatically.
+The build-in "usb-mount"-function of retropie is nice, but it only copies all roms and data from and onto the internal drive, so if you have not enough space on your card left, you have to delete files and that`s not really cool.
+I decided to make a script which mounts the most important folders from the stick to their desired locations on the internal disk, so you can run all your games directly from the usb drive.
+It renames the original folders to *%_org*, so they can always be restored if no usb stick is connected...automatically.

 # Prerequisitions
-- usb-drive (size doesn't matter, just enought to store all your games, themes, splashscreens, BIOS, ... ).\
+- usb-drive (size doesn't matter, just enough to store all your games, themes, splashscreens, BIOS, ... ).\
 I'm using a 64Gb NTFS-formatted drive.
 For ntfs-support, install the needed dependency by runnning:\
 `sudo apt-get install ntfs-3g`
 - specific folder-structure on the drive (maybe some folder/files will be created after first use of emulationstation, so check available files later again if they aren't present during first check):